 No less impressive things to see are the Gladiator Barracks with decorated walls, columns, and 120 inscriptions.

-Villa Dei Misteri is your next destination, a secret place where girls held rituals and rites for Dionysis, the god of wine.
+Villa Dei Misteri is your next destination, a secret place where girls held rituals and rites for Dionysus, the god of wine.
 Here you will see the finest ancient wall painting perfectly preserving all the original colors.

 Finally, the precious things to see in Pompeii are the final moments of people before they were forever buried under the ashes.